Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Partition Function

-After bouncing $b_i=-$ at the left boundary, it becomes $+$; when moving it to the right it will interchange with all the other $-$ signs.
-By Lemma \ref{le17}, these interchanges of positions give the following factor
+After reflection at the left boundary, $b_i=-$ becomes $+$; when it moves to the right, it interchanges with all the other $-$ signs.
+By Lemma~\ref{le17}, these interchanges contribute

-After bouncing the ``$+$" at the right boundary, it becomes ``$-$" and will interchange with all the ``$+$" signs.
-By Lemma \ref{le17}, these interchanges of positions give the following factor
+After reflection at the right boundary, the resulting $+$ becomes $-$ and, as it moves back to the left, it interchanges with all the $+$ signs.
+Again by Lemma~\ref{le17}, this contributes

-\textit{Step 3.} For each $b_i=+$ (say, successively from right to left), bounce it on the right boundary, move it to the left and bounce it on the left boundary, then finally put it back.
+\textit{Step 3.} For each $b_i=+$ (from right to left), reflect it at the right boundary, move it to the left boundary, reflect it there, and finally return it to its original position.